Information

 At Optentia, we believe that excellent research thrives in a supportive, well-structured environment.
 This retreat is designed to:

 Each day will include a mix of interactive lectures, hands-on workshops, guided writing time, and networking opportunities.
-Late afternoons provide optional activities such as game drives, social gatherings, or individual writing sessions.
+Late afternoons provide activities such as social gatherings, or individual writing sessions.

-DAY 1: Preparing for Research and Researcher Well-Being
+DAY 1: Preparing for Research, Literature Reviews and Technology

 DAY 3: Mixed Methods and Quantitative Research

-DAY 4: Writing for Impact & Research Dissemination
+DAY 4: Writing for Impact and Research Dissemination

 EXPECTED OUTCOMES